-These sensitivities assume that the movement in a particular variable is independent of other variables.
+These sensitivities assume that the movement in a particular variable is independent of other variables

-Period 1 July 2016 - 31 May 2017 +2% in interest rates -2% in interest rates Profit \$ - Equity \$ Year ended 30 June 2016 +2% in interest rates -2% in interest rates \$ • e e
+Profit \$ Equity \$

+30 June 2017 +2% in interest rates • •

+-2% in interest rates -

 No sensitivity analysis has been performed on foreign exchange risk as the Union has no material direct exposures to currency risk.
 There have been no changes in any of the assumptions used to prepare the above sensitivity analysis from the prior year.